Gregofi/camel/Caby/README.md

 Size of constant pool is 2^32 (so it can be indexed by 32bit int).

-### Globals
-Global objects, they are identified by a string (not stack slot like locals).

-`length - 4B | indexes to constant pool strings - 4B ...`

 ### Entry point

 Constant pool index (4 bytes) at which the global function body is located.